crcx/retroforth/doc/RETRO-Book.md

 I/O extensions.

 This is handled by **retro-extend**.
 This is where it gets more complex.
-I implemented the Nga virtual machine in RETRO to allow this to run the new image in isolation from the host image.
+I implemented the Nga virtual machine in Retro to allow this to run the new image in isolation from the host image.
 The new ngaImage is loaded, the interpreter is located, and each token is passed to the interpreter.
 Once done, the new image is written to disk.

-So at this point I'm pleased to say that I can now develop RETRO using only an existing copy of RETRO (VM+image) and tools (unu, muri, retro-extend, and a line oriented text editor) written in RETRO.
+So at this point I'm pleased to say that I can now develop Retro using only an existing copy of Retro (VM+image) and tools (unu, muri, retro-extend, and a line oriented text editor) written in Retro.

 This project has delivered some additional side benefits.
-During the testing I was able to use it to identify a few bugs in the I/O extensions, and the Nga-in-RETRO will replace the older attempt at this in the debugger, allowing a safer testing environment.
+During the testing I was able to use it to identify a few bugs in the I/O extensions, and the Nga-in-Retro will replace the older attempt at this in the debugger, allowing a safer testing environment.